ironhack-labs/lab-javascript-greatest-movies/README.md

   <summary>How to use the <code>sort()</code> array method?</summary>
   <br>

   The `sort()` method is used to sort the elements of an array in place.
-This means that the original array is mutated and the sorted elements are rearranged within the same array.
+This means the original array is mutated and the sorted elements are rearranged within the same array.

   The default sort order is based on converting the elements into strings and then comparing their sequences of UTF-16 Unicode values.
 This means that the `sort()` method can be used directly to sort an array of strings in alphabetical order.
 However, when working with numbers, the default sort order may not produce the desired result and it is necessary to provide a sorting function as an argument to the `sort()` method.